The tortoises of the GNSS race are looking more like thoroughbreds.

-We are enjoying the fruits of almost invisible labor - the efforts of those who put satellites into the sky and signals on the air.
+We are enjoying the fruits of almost invisible labor - the efforts of

 Release of an ICD would be good for both the Compass program and the community of GNSS receiver designers and end users who are looking for the additional signal resources that the Chinese system can bring.

 More systems, more satellites, more signals — A conservative

 In 2000 the United States turned off GPS selective availability.
 The consequences of that decision — probably immeasurable at that moment — are still rippling through the world today as the number of GPS receivers in use soars toward the billions.